mia-platform/documentation/docs/fast_data/cast_functions.md

 ## What is a cast function and why I need it?

-Different kinds of table could store data in many different ways.
+Different kinds of table could store data in many ways.
-You could have a numeric value stored as a string that was supposed to be an integer, or you could also have a date field stored in different formats in different tables but you would like to have date fields all in the same format (for example you receive a date with the format `YYYYMMDD` and you want to cast it to ISO format).
+You could have a numeric value stored as a string that was supposed to be an integer, or you could also have a date field stored in different formats in different tables, but you would like to have date fields all in the same format (for example you receive a date with the format `YYYYMMDD` and you want to cast it to ISO format).

 Cast functions are meant to solve all these problems giving you full control over the format that data are going to have in your projections.
-Cast functions are simple JavaScript functions that receive the value coming from the Kafka topics and return the value in the format you need for you projection fields.
+Cast functions are simple JavaScript functions that receive the value coming from the Kafka topics and return the value in the format you need for your projection fields.

 This enables you to define the output format and type of the imported fields.